 Is there a slide template for Exhibits Fast Forward?

 There is no slide template.
-This is to emphasize that presenters have complete freedom in designing the slide formatting and animations, and in particular to make full use of the 16:9 aspect ratio.
+This is to emphasize that presenters have complete freedom in designing the slide formatting and animations, and in particular to make full use of the 16:9 space available.
 The title slides that we will insert between talks will help provide a common "look".

 In PowerPoint 2013, it is possible to embed videos directly inside the main pptx file.
 Can I do this?